gvsu-sta518/preparation01/README.md

 ### ☑️ Tasks 3: Comment on an Issue

-Find the issue titled “Preparation 1 Issue” that your instructor created in the `community` repository of our [STA 418/518 GitHub organization](https://github.com/gvsu-sta518).
+Find the issue titled “Preparation 1 Issue” that Bradford created in the `community` repository of our [STA 418/518 GitHub organization](https://github.com/gvsu-sta518).
 Reply to the question somewhere below.
 Use *at least* two Markdown styling trick in your reply.

-### ☑️ Tasks 4: Respond to another Issue
+### ☑️ Tasks 4: Respond to a different kind of issue

-Find the issue titled “Day 2 Agenda” that your instructor created in the `community` repository.
+In our Slack workspace (link provided in Blackboard), find the `#agenda` channel.
+In this channel, there should be a post called “Day 2 Agenda” that Bradford created.

-This issue currently includes my planned agenda for our second class session.
-From the syllabus you saw that I want to encourage you seek help in visible ways and the `community` repository is one way to do this!
+This post currently includes my planned agenda for our second class session.
+From the syllabus you saw that I want to encourage you seek help in visible ways and the Slack workspace is one way to do this!

-In this issue, post what was the muddiest thing from this Preparation.
+In this post, provide details for what was the muddiest thing from this Preparation.
 If someone else already mentioned what you thought was muddy, give them a “+ 1” 👍.

 You will continue to do this for each Preparation.
 This is one way to ask me to discuss things at the beginning of a class session (and with enough heads up, I can provide a better discussion).
-If, as your working on non-Preparation material, you experience some “mudd-iness”, create a new Issue in the `community` repository!
+If, as your working on non-Preparation material, you experience some “mudd-iness”, create a post in the `#random` channel or create a new themed channel.
 You can always ask questions live during our class sessions.

 **Optional**

--   Personalize your GitHub profile
+-   Personalize your GitHub profile with a picture, name, etc.
 -   Register for the (free!)
 [Student Developer Pack](https://education.github.com/pack) with GitHub